Active Debt Buying

 Frequently Asked Questions

 Anyone can file paperwork and hand you a license.
-A Cornerstone License is the same outcome done right: fewer deficiencies, a faster path to approval, less work on your plate, and renewals that stay managed long after you go live.
+Licensing the Cornerstone way is the same outcome done right: fewer deficiencies, a faster path to approval, less work on your plate, and renewals that stay managed long after you go live.

 -